onliniak/coffee-cream/CONTRIBUTING.md

    :lines: 66-92
 ```
 - Include all code with comments.
-- Maybe I will use Read The Docs website …
 - Tutorial → http://docutils.sourceforge.net/docs/user/rst/quickref.html#enumerated-lists or https://documentation-style-guide-sphinx.readthedocs.io/en/latest/style-guide.html
-- Today, we must replace '_static' with 'https://cdn.staticaly.com/gh/onliniak/ocean-cream/master/_static' in html files.
+- Send all .rst files to /docs (source directory).
+- Do not send build directory, Read The Docs will be create it for us.
+- Send .pot files to languages/gettext directory.
 # Issues
 - Please, write issues in english or polish.
 - It's good idea to include screenshots.